A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Invariants and Differential Privacy

-The phrase, ``a refreshment stirred, not shaken,'' is intended to emphasize that the system described in Part~I is not new, but simply a synthesis of existing literature.
-Indeed, this system is in essence the formalization of three principles which we believe are widely accepted in the DP community.
-The first principle states that a DP formulation is a technical standard which requires the rate of change, or `derivative,' of an SDC method to be controlled (hence the epithet `differential').
-The second principle asserts that the rate of change of an SDC method is defined as the change in the \emph{probability distribution} of the method's output, per unit change in its input data.
+The first principle states that a DP formulation is a technical standard that requires the rate of change---or `derivative'---of an SDC method to be controlled (hence the epithet `differential').
+The second principle asserts that the rate of change of an SDC method is defined as the change in the \emph{probability distribution} of the method's output per unit change in its input data.
 And the third principle observes that different DP formulations correspond to different choices for how and where to measure these changes, as well as how much to control the associated rate of change.
-We call these choices the \emph{building blocks} of DP.
-Part I identifies five such building blocks: \begin{itemize} \item The \emph{Domain} $\X$: a set of datasets $\xd$; \item The \emph{Multiverse} $\scD \subset 2^{\X}$: a set of universes $\D \subset \X$; \item The \emph{Input Premetric} $\dX$: a dissimilarity measure on $\X$; \item The \emph{Output Premetric} $\dPr$: a dissimilarity measure between probability distributions; and \item The \emph{Privacy-Loss Budget} $\epsilon_{\D}$: a function $\scD \to [0,\infty]$. \end{itemize}

-A thesis of the system developed in Part~I is that formulating DP requires instantiating choices for each of these five building blocks.
-A collection of such choices is called a \emph{DP specification}, while choices for the first four building blocks define a \emph{DP flavor}.